 - Submit copies or originals of all materials above with your application directly.
-After being accepted by the department you must submit originals of transcripts, GRE and TOEFL scores, as well financial documents for final acceptance by the graduate school.
+After being accepted by the department you must submit originals of transcripts, GRE and TOEFL scores, as well financial documents for final acceptance by the School of Graduate Studies.

 - For the Spring semester: International, September 15th.
 MS applications only ; United States citizens as well as green card holders: October 15th.

 For the Fall semester: February 1st for International MS applicants; United States citizens and green card holders MS applicants: March 1st.